elliottabe/mujoco_workshop/README.md

-# This is a GitHub Repo for the SOAR/BISCCIT 2025 workshop on MuJoCo by Elliott Abe.
+# This is a GitHub Repo for the workshop on MuJoCo by Elliott Abe.

 This workshop was designed to be able to work fully in collab notebooks with internet access.
-If you would like to install on your local computer see install instructions at the bottom.
+If you would like to install on your local computer, see install instructions at the bottom.

 # [Introduction Slideshow](https://docs.google.com/presentation/d/1kLpJ7nwJPFg7W-CnRZL_Ey9YjGakV3mL9xBlP_S7TU0/edit?usp=sharing)

 # Notebooks for workshop
 - Introduction to MuJoCo
-  - This [notebook](./Introduction.ipynb) introduces the basics of MuJoCo models, simulation and rendering: &nbsp;
+  - This [notebook](./Introduction.ipynb) introduces the basics of MuJoCo models, simulation, and rendering: &nbsp;
   <a target="_blank" href="https://colab.research.google.com/github/elliottabe/mujoco_workshop2024/blob/main/Introduction.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>